ttauri/go-find-something/README.md

 ### Ideas:
 - Try colly
-- Stora data in a database
+- Store data in a database
 - Analyze data
-- Use web framework
+- Use Echo